For those who’d like to read the play before proceeding with this article, you can, for free, here.

 This is absolutely crucial.
 These notions of love and beauty are new to Romeo & Juliet.
 They had never experienced them before to such extremes.
 A reason why I object to the ‘infatuation’ argument is Juliet’s use of the word ‘hate.’
 We know the Capulets hate the Montagues to the point they kill each other.
 There is no denying that these families hate each other.
 If Juliet can experience the irrationalities of hatred, then by that logic, she can feel love.

 Of course, there are other reasons why I don’t buy the ‘infatuation’ argument.
 Sure, it can make you foolish and reckless.
 But Romeo & Juliet’s decisions are coded with such dramatic weight- marriage, suicide and murder.
 In dramatic terms, they need a strong emotion to match.
-Infatuation does not cut in, but love does.
+Infatuation does not cut it, but love does.

 As the play progresses, Romeo and Juliet are hasty in their decisions.
 While I’m arguing that it’s love, I don’t think its healthy.
 The tragic flaws in Romeo & Juliet are their idealism, romanticism and youth.

-To conclude this point, I believe Romeo and Juliet loved each other.
+To conclude this point, Romeo and Juliet loved each other.
 Believing that allows for a richer reading: you are not looking at Romeo & Juliet from positions of academic judgement, but seeing them in a more sympathetic and rewarding light.

 Point Two: They Do Not Understand Family Expectations